 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the financial statements section of our report.
-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) and other independence requirements applicable to performing the audit of the Company.
-We have fulfilled our other ethical responsibilities in accordance with the IESBA Code, and in accordance with other ethical requirements applicable to performing the audit of the Bank.
+We are independent of the Bank in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) and other independence requirements applicable to performing the audit of the Bank.
+We have fulfilled our other ethical requirements applicable to performing the audit of the Bank.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.